-We should admit that shopping behaviour analysis is not about modelling a loyal customer behavioural portrait.
+We should admit that shopping behavior analysis is not about modelling a loyal customer behavioral portrait.
 Vice versa, this approach allows you to identify the hurdles users who rarely come to your website meet with, and reasons why they leave purchasing nothing.
-The main objective of consumer shopping behaviour analysis is to decrease the ratio of the number of total sessions and sessions with transactions by improving the website performance at each stage of the purchase funnel.
+The main objective of consumer shopping behavior analysis is to decrease the ratio of the number of total sessions and sessions with transactions by improving the website performance at each stage of the purchase funnel.

 Note: These insights are useful for any-scale ecommerce business, but for websites with over 10,000 transactions per month this is a must.
 If you do not have enough knowledge of how Google Analytics works, this would be a perfect idea to involve experts who do or contact our Promodo analytics specialists with a vast experience in examining such statistics.

 The typical way to analyze your customer behavior is to use your Google Analytics account.
 However, some data isn’t available here, and you will need to benefit from other services.

 Selecting Conversions > E-commerce > Shopping Behavior in your Google Analytics account, you will find the statistics over how many users move through the whole consumer path of your purchasing funnel.
 There are five graphs with numbers of visitors who have completed a specific action.
 All these are obviously arranged in descending order:

 The average percentage of sessions with transactions in the UK ecommerce market is 4.31%.
 In case your conversion rate is under 1% — you must analyze your customer behavior deeply.